From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 Bench-style Seats: Found on high-end trailers, the seat is a padded bench that prevents sagging.
 These supportive seats are more comfortable overall and also provide more leg room for riders.

-Bench vs. Hammock Style Seats
+Hammock vs. Bench Style Seats

-Buckles and Harnesses: For extra comfort on the go, higher-end trailers also provide padding around the buckle and the shoulder straps, while lower-end trailers do not.
+Buckles and Harnesses: For extra comfort on the go, higher-end trailers also provide padding around the buckle and the shoulder straps, while lower-end trailers usually do not.

 5. External Covers & Venting

 Plastic Rain Covers: While riding in the rain is rarely someone’s intention, keeping your child dry and warm is a concern for many that live in wet climates.
 Almost all trailers come with a permanently attached rain cover that rolls up when not in use.
-Rain covers on lower-end models secure with elastic bands while mid and high-end models secure with a zipper.
+Rain covers on lower-end models secure with elastic bands while mid and high-end models often secure with a zipper.

-Burley trailers – based out of damp Portland, Oregon – provide the best weatherproofing with rain covers attached with waterproof zippers on their D’Lite, Solo and Cub models.
+Burley trailers – based out of damp Portland, Oregon – provide the best weatherproofing with rain covers attached with zippers on their Encore, D’Lite, and Cub models.
 The plastic covers on all Burleys can be unzipped at the bottom to provide some venting to prevent fogging, and rolled up when not in use.

 Windows: The side windows on all trailers are plastic.
 UV-blocking windows are available on many mid to high-end trailers.
 Vented side windows are no longer available on any trailers (previously available on the Thule Cougar and CX).